pzivich/Delicatessen/docs/Custom Equations.rst

 Custom Estimating Equations
 =====================================

-One of the key advantages of ``delicatessen`` is that it has a lot of flexibility in the estimating equations that can be specified.
-Here, I provide an overview and tips for how to build your own estimating equation with ``delicatessen``.
+A key advantages of ``delicatessen`` is the flexibility in the estimating equations that can be specified.
+Here, I provide an overview and tips for how to build your own estimating equations using ``delicatessen``.

-In general, it will be best if you find an explicit paper or book that directly provides the estimating equation(s) to you.
+In general, it will be best if you find an paper or book that directly provides the estimating equation(s) to you.
 Alternatively, if you can find the score function or gradient for a regression model, that is the corresponding estimating equation.
 This section does *not* address how to derive your own  estimating equation(s).
-Rather, this section provides information on how to construct an estimating equation within ``delicatessen``, as ``delicatessen`` assumes you are giving it a valid estimating equation.
+Rather, this section provides information on how to translate an estimating equation into code that is compatible with ``delicatessen``, as ``delicatessen`` assumes you are giving it a valid estimating equation.

 Building from scratch
 -------------------------------------

 First, we will go through the case of building an estimating equation completely from scratch.
-To do this, I will go through an example with linear regression.
-This is how I went about building the ``ee_linear_regression`` functionality.
+To do this, we will go through an example with linear regression.

 First, we have the estimating equation (which is the score function) provided in Boos & Stefanski (2013)